Egithub2001/aws-bootcamp-cruddur-2023/journal/week1.md

 My bakconed images changed from 129 M to 125 M
 And frontend docker changed from 1.19 g to 122M

-**- I added healthchek for both backend and frontend, and I realised the health check lines needs to be added to composer file.
+# I added healthchek for both backend and frontend, and I realised the health check lines needs to be added to composer file:
-**-

 - defined a service called backend that is built from the Dockerfile using the runtime target.
 We have also defined a healthcheck configuration option that will run every 30 seconds.
 The test option specifies the command to run to check the health of the container.
 In this case, the command is curl -f http://localhost:${PORT}/healthcheck, which will access the /healthcheck endpoint to verify that the application is running correctly.

 We have also specified the interval, timeout, and retries options.
 The interval option specifies how often the healthcheck command should be run, the timeout option specifies how long the command has to complete before it is considered failed, and the retries option specifies how many times the command should be retried before the container is considered unhealthy.